-- Connection between in-country actors and international risk transfer institutions was initiated through in-country workshops and project launch events in October 2018, bringing together international re/insurance brokers and local insurance markets in each country along with international and in-country scientific partners, political stakeholders and NGOs from each country.
+- Continued regular multi-stakeholder dialogue initiated through in-country workshops and events in 2018 and 2019, bringing together international re/insurance brokers and local insurance markets along with international and in-country scientific partners, political stakeholders and NGOs from each country.

 - The Oasis Loss Modelling Framework platform and documentation is available to download for free from the open-access GitHub website with user-guide:

 - All news updates are posted on the Oasis website and twitter channel oasislmf.org/… which contains newsletters and links to all materials delivered in the project.